SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 ~~~~~~

 Note   that  lines   starting  with   '`#@`'  are   generally  special
-meta-comment with embedded commands.
+meta-comments with embedded commands.
 They  should not be considered as
 comments.
 As a matter of rule,  the use of lines starting with '`#@`'
 is reserved for system use.